SteeltoeOSS/Documentation/api/v4/connectors/microsoft-sql-server.md

 - [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient), which provides an ADO.NET `DbConnection`
 - [Microsoft.EntityFrameworkCore.SqlServer](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.SqlServer), which provides [Entity Framework Core](https://learn.microsoft.com/ef/core) support

 The remainder of this topic assumes that you are familiar with the basic concepts of Steeltoe Connectors.
-See [Overview](./usage.md).
+See [Overview](./usage.md) for more information.

 ## Using the Microsoft SQL Server Connector